-Music Therapy - The provision of a new service as Music therapy for patients commenced.
-A music therapist is now in place currently one day a week and education was given to MDT on how music therapy can support the Palliative patient.
+Music Therapy - The provision of a new service as Music therapy for patients in Galway was introduced in guarter 4 with a music therapist in place one day a week

 Facilities Energy & Environment - We are committed to maintaining our building and equipment to the highest standards, which is evidenced by the maintenance requests logged and completed over the year.

 The maintenance department continues to oversee and implement upgrading of systems and changes supporting safe environment and use of effective systems supporting delivery of quality service.
-The department had a busy year during 2023 and completed a number of initiatives details as follows:
+The department had a busy year during 2024 and completed a number of initiatives details as follows: